top of page

 1.2 Difference between business visa and work visa

-In Germany, a business visa is strictly different from a work visa .
+In Germany, a business visa is strictly distinct from a work visa .
 A business visa is usually limited to a specific period of time (e.g., 30, 60, or 90 days) and cannot be converted into a residence permit.
 Taking up employment or providing paid services is not permitted with a business visa (with a few exceptions).
 A work visa, on the other hand, entitles you to pursue long-term gainful employment in the destination country.
 It is usually issued when a foreign employer officially hires an employee.

 2. Permitted activities Business visa (business trip)